Savile Row tailoring: History

-While the first tailors moved onto the street Savile Row in 1806, the origins of its tailoring history can be traced back to the beginning of the 17th century.
-The story begins with a tailor called Robert Baker (RB), originally from Staplegrove in Somerset, who bought up land to the north west of Charing Cross on the back of money made from the sale of Piccadills, a type of large broad collar.
-Working from "a poore little shop in ye Strand" RB and his wife Elizabeth started a business which pitched their trade at the rich, among which was Lady Cope.
+While the first tailors moved onto Savile Row as early as 1806, the origins of its tailoring history can be traced back to the beginning of the 17th century.
+The story begins with a tailor called Robert Baker (RB), originally from Staplegrove in Somerset, who bought up land to the north west of Charing Cross with money made from the sale of Piccadills, a type of large broad collar.
+Working from "a poore little shop in ye Strand" RB and his wife Elizabeth started a business that pitched their trade to the rich, among which was Lady Cope.
 Quoting from a contemporary source: "By ye means of ye Ladie Cope, whose Taylor hee was, [RB] fell into a way of makinge Pickadillys ... for most of the Nobilitie and Gentrie".
 RB soon had "three score men att worke" and with the opening of a shopping arcade the New Exchange by King James I next door in 1609, business prospered.
-Indeed, so much so that by 1613, "poore Countrey Taylor" RB had bought land for £50 (now over £12,000), which was then open country, and built himself a comfortable new home near where the Lyric Theatre now stands on Shaftesbury Avenue.
+Indeed, so much so that by 1613, "poore Countrey Taylor" RB had bought land for £50 (2023 value £10,206), which was then open country, and built himself a comfortable new home near where the Lyric Theatre now stands on Shaftesbury Avenue.

-Soon, RB's new residence gained the nickname "Pickadilly Hall" and with other properties being developed by himself on that land, the nearest roadway also acquired the name "Pickadilly", which became modern-day Piccadilly.
-With his next property development RB bought 22 acres of land nearby on which, in present-day terms, includes Golden Square where many cloth merchants used to reside and several streets in Soho where subcontracting tailors are traditionally based.
+Soon, RB's new residence gained the nickname "Pickadilly Hall" and with other properties being developed by him on that land, the nearest roadway also acquired the name "Pickadilly", which became modern-day Piccadilly.
+With his next property development, RB bought 22 acres of land nearby, including Golden Square, where many cloth merchants used to reside, and several streets in Soho where subcontracting tailors are traditionally based.
 The plot of land where Savile Row was eventually developed was originally called Ten Acre Close and "was created by the sale on 29 June 1622 of three adjacent parcels of ground, then all in St. Martin's in the Fields, to William Maddox, citizen and merchant tailor of London, by Richard Wilson of King's Lynn, gentleman."
-Ten-acre close was part of 35 acres bought by WM for £1,450 (now nearly £340,000) of undeveloped land which now covers East Mayfair.
+Ten acre close was part of 35 acres of undeveloped land bought by Maddox for £1,450 (2023 value £285,666), which now covers East Mayfair.
 This estate was handed down through Maddox's heirs for many generations, until it was passed to the Reverend George Pollen in 1764.
-As a result of this, the Pollen Estate was founded and still exists to this day, part-owned by Norway's Oil Fund since August 2014.
+As a result of this, the Pollen Estate still exists to this day, part-owned by Norway's Oil Fund since August 2014.